Skip to main content

 White air purifier device in a modern room, showcasing HEPA filtration technology

-True HEPA vs. HEPA-type vs. H13: how HEPA filtration works, what each rating captures, and which one actually matters for clean air.
+True HEPA vs. HEPA-type vs. H13 explained: how HEPA filtration actually works, what each filter rating captures, and which grade you need for your home.

 Marcus Rivera